What is a Replevin Bond?

 Replevin is a court action to determine the rightful owner of personal property.
 A replevin bond allows the plaintiff to take possession of the property in question being held by the defendant before a hearing begins.

 These bonds ensure that in the event the defendant wins the court case, the plaintiff will return the property to the winning party.
 If the plaintiff loses and doesn’t return the property at all or in its original condition, a claim can be filed in the full bond amount which they must pay.
-If you would like to learn more about what surety bonds are and how they work, you can read our detailed guide here.
+If you would like to better understand how a surety bond works, you can find all the information you need in our FAQ section.

 An Example of Replevin Bonds